 Support for the Social Gender Equality Efforts

-Borusan Group undertakes various collaborations and implements projects in order to be a part of the solution in one of the most fundamental social problems today: social gender equality with the initiative of Bu İş'te Bir Eşitlik Var.
+Borusan Mannesmann undertakes various collaborations and implements projects in order to be a part of the solution in one of the most fundamental social problems today, social gender equality with the initiative of Bu İş'te Bir Eşitlik Var.

 Supporting efforts aimed at empowering women under this umbrella, Borusan Mannesmann takes part in the “My Mom’s Job Is My Future” project, launched to increase women’s employment in the industry and provide the children of working mothers with quality education.
 In collaboration with the Ministry of Family and Social Policies and the Ministry of Science, Industry and Technology, the company helps open nurseries and day care centers –called “Borusan Factory of Joy”— for children ages 0-6 in 10 organized industrial zones in 10 provinces.